Sagittarius (band)

-Sagittarius was an American sunshine pop studio group formed in 1967, devised by the record producer and songwriter Gary Usher.
+Sagittarius was an American sunshine pop studio group formed in 1967, devised by record producer and songwriter Gary Usher.

 History

 Usher had been involved with music as a songwriter since the early 1960s (including writing lyrics for some of Brian Wilson's earliest songs), and soon branched out into production work.
 After considerable success as a producer, he eventually became a staff producer for Columbia Records.
-It was at this position that, during 1967, he produced Chad & Jeremy.
+It was at this position that, in 1967, he produced Chad & Jeremy.
 They had played him several songs, which he felt lacked any commercial potential.
 He had heard a demo around that time for a song called "My World Fell Down" (also recorded by the British pop group The Ivy League), and he played it for them, thinking that it was a sure-fire hit.
 They balked at the idea of covering the song, and Usher felt that he would do it himself.

 He brought in Los Angeles session musicians, as well as drafting friends such as Beach Boys touring alumni Glen Campbell (who did the lead vocal on the track) and Bruce Johnston and singer-turned-producer Terry Melcher for vocals.
 He finished the recording by adding a musique concrète bridge.
 He presented it to Columbia executives under the group name Sagittarius, named after his astrological sun sign.

 The single reached number 70 in the Billboard Hot 100.
 When there was pressure from Columbia for the group to tour, it was revealed that a group did not exist.
 Usher did, however, start working on an album for Columbia under the Sagittarius name.
 Most of this work was done in conjunction with Curt Boettcher.

 Usher had met Boettcher when he was working with a group that he led and produced called The Ballroom.
 They were signed to Warner Bros.
 Records, and they recorded an album which was not released at the time.
 Usher, however, was impressed enough by Boettcher's talents that he utilized him as a songwriter, musician, and producer (two of the album's tracks were the same recordings made for the unreleased Ballroom album, though they appeared in stereo) throughout the album.